OpenHFT/Chronicle-Map/spec/1-design-goals.md

 #### Memory-mapping

- - The memory-mapping implementation shouldn't corrupt the mapped file, even if operation system execution was interrupted in any way (black out, virtual machine crash, etc.) It means Chronicle Map expects some memory might be "stale", i. e. the bits written shortly before operation system failure might not be persisted, but it doesn't expect to read the bit values that have never been written to the memory.
+ - The memory-mapping implementation shouldn't corrupt the mapped file, even if operating system execution was interrupted in any way (black out, virtual machine crash, etc.) It means Chronicle Map expects some memory might be "stale", i. e. the bits written shortly before operating system failure might not be persisted, but it doesn't expect to read the bit values that have never been written to the memory.
  - Writes to disk should be at least 4 or 8 bytes atomic, i. e. either aligned 4- or 8-byte blocks